caro46/SD_efficiency/Xlaevis_KO.md

 There: gata4.L/S, sox9.L/S, dmrt1.L/S, amh.L/S, fgf9.S (no fgf9.L), ptgds.S (no ptgds.L), fshr.L/S, cyp17a1.L (no cyp17a1.S), xdm-w (=dm-w), fst.L/S, foxl2.L/S, cyp19a1.L (no cyp19a1.S)

 fgf9.L is missing from transcriptome despite being annotated on the genome and expressed in the RNA-seq data when clicking on the gene on xenbase.
 Same for ptgds.L but not for cyp17a1.S and cyp19a1.S for which the paralog might actually be missing.

+I also previously blasted the W genes sequence (dmw, scanw and ccdc69w) onto the downloaded transcriptome and only dmw was found (Dec.
+8, 2020)